Duties of a Wife

 Her bosom must be the sacred repository of his little imperfections, nor must the slightest breath whisper them to another.

 Thus have I pointed out to you the pleasing duties of a wife, delightful in the performance, and sweet in their recollection.
-But I must now, though with a trembling hand, reverse the picture; for, alas! it is the lot of many of our sex to have also its painful ones to fulfil.
-Oh! may this severest of trials never be your's.
+But I must now, though with a trembling hand, reverse the picture; for, alas! it is the lot of many of our sex to have also its painful ones to fulfill.
+Oh! may this severest of trials never be yours.
 It is one of so strong a nature, that the heart of tenderness and sensibility would break under it, were it not for the consoling voice of religion, whose ready hand mercifully presents the healing balsam for every wound.

 Pp. 15-16: Your children, those pledges of peace and happiness, may be robbed of the affections of a father, whilst their innocent endearments, once the sweet sources of both to him, converted by his dereliction from the paths of domestic virtue, into the scorpion stings of self-reproach, are avoided like the touch of contagion.
 Frequent and lengthened absences adding to our anxieties, as well as his neglects, may steal the rose of health from your cheek; and the flower of happiness thus blighted, owns "no second spring;" but oh! recollect, I ardently entreat, nay, CONJURE you, that in this awful trial you are exercised in those great and Christian virtues, forbearance and fortitude.
 Seek not to recall the wanderer by even a look of reproof; let him see the smile of uncomplaining resignation on your brow, although that of happiness can no longer be traced there; but above all things, let him see you still watchful in the performance of every duty as a Wife, and doubly solicitous for his interest, his welfare, and his honour, although he may himself cruelly desert these sacred posts.